FOREX-Dollar extends fall as bets on hawkish European policy heat up

 By Sam Forgione

-The dollar also was weaker in the wake of a decision on Tuesday to delay a U.S. Senate vote on a bill to repeal and replace Democratic former President Barack Obama's 2010 healthcare law.

-The euro extended the prior session's rally against the dollar, which had sent it to its strongest one-day percentage gain against the greenback in more than a year.
-Sterling also jumped after BoE Governor Mark Carney said the central bank is likely to need to raise interest rates as the British economy comes closer to operating at full capacity.
+The euro extended the prior session's rally against the dollar, which had sent it to its strongest one-day percentage gain against the greenback in more than a year, while sterling also jumped after BoE Governor Mark Carney said the central bank is likely to need to raise interest rates as the British economy comes closer to operating at full capacity.

-Speaking at a European Central Bank conference in Portugal, Carney said the BoE will debate that matter "in the coming months."
+Speaking at a European Central Bank conference in Portugal, Carney said the BoE will debate this "in the coming months."

-Carney's remarks convinced traders that European monetary policy was shifting in a more hawkish direction, analysts said, just a day after ECB President Mario Draghi opened the door to tweaks in the central bank's stimulus policy, fuelling market expectations that the ECB will announce a reduction of stimulus as soon as September.
+Carney's remarks convinced traders that European monetary policy was shifting in a more hawkish direction, analysts said, just a day after European Central Bank President Mario Draghi opened the door to tweaks in the bank's stimulus policy, fuelling market expectations that the ECB will announce a reduction of stimulus as soon as September.

 “There is a bit of a concern in the markets about the fact that the balance of monetary policy expectations is moving a little bit in a more hawkish direction in Europe," said Alvise Marino, FX strategist at Credit Suisse in New York.

-The dollar inched lower against the yen after hitting a more than one-month high of 112.46 on Tuesday.
+The dollar was last down 0.2 percent against the yen at 112.12 yen after hitting a more than one-month high of 112.46 on Tuesday.

-The announcement on Tuesday that U.S. Senate Republican leaders had postponed a vote on the healthcare overhaul continued to fuel skepticism that U.S. President Donald Trump's administration would realize pro-growth infrastructure spending and tax cuts, hurting the dollar.
+The announcement on Tuesday that U.S. Senate Republican leaders postponed a vote on a healthcare overhaul continued to fuel skepticism that U.S. President Donald Trump's administration would realize pro-growth infrastructure spending and tax reform policies, hurting the dollar.

-"There is a pricing-in of less of a Trump trade," said Axel Merk, president and chief investment officer of Palo Alto, California-based Merk Investments.
-"We're not getting some real reform in the U.S."
+“Prospects for infrastructure spending and tax reform are fading by the minute,” said Karl Schamotta, director of global product and market strategy at Cambridge Global Payments in Toronto.

-(Reporting by Sam Forgione; additional reporting by Patrick Graham in London; Editing by Chizu Nomiyama and Paul Simao)
+(Reporting by Sam Forgione; additional reporting by Patrick Graham in London; Editing by Chizu Nomiyama)

 ZURICH, June 29 The Swiss blue-chip SMI was seen opening 0.4 percent higher at 9,110 points on Thursday, according to premarket indications by bank Julius Baer .